-The most popular color temperature that we see in LED's is the 5000K or "balanced white light" as we like to call it.
-This color temperature is perfectly nuetral and white on the scale and has minimal yellows or blues, making this color temperature ideal for indoor LED lights.
+The most popular color temperature of LED lights is 5000K, or "balanced white light.”
+This color temperature is a perfect neutral white on the scale and has minimal yellows or blues, making this color temperature ideal for indoor LED lights.
 This is why many LED manufacturers have begun to produce two CCT lamps in each version.
-Most offer a warm white 2700K or a white light 5000K.
+These versions are typically either a warm white 2700K or a white light 5000K.

 To fully understand what Kelvin is in lighting, we have to look at the measuring basics.
-The color temperature of LED lights can be measured simply using a handheld meter.
+The color temperature of LED lights can be measured simply by using a handheld meter.
 The reading can be taken in seconds with the press of a button.
-When the button is pressed, readings are taken from a group of sensors (blue, green, and one of two red light sensors behind the shield) and processed through algorithms to produce a Kelvin temperature reading that can be used for photography, verification, or simple reference purposes.
+When the button is pressed, readings are taken from a group of sensors and processed through algorithms to produce a Kelvin temperature reading for verification or simple reference purposes.
 It is especially useful for photographers so they can calibrate the white balance settings on their cameras to avoid photos that are too yellow or too blue.